This section details the tables and columns available in the Gong-Snowflake database.

 varchar |

 The Gong conversation id.
-This ID does not have to be unique. |
+This ID does not have to be unique.
+An email conversation can have the same CONVERSATION_ID as a call conversation.
+However, two conversations of the same type cannot have the same CONVERSATION_ID. |

-The ID of the workspace the conversation is associated with |
+The IDs of the workspaces the conversation is associated with |

 CONVERSATION_TYPE |